A lot of people ask us – is learning how to code hard?

 1. Be patient.
 It takes time for things to ‘click’

 As we mentioned earlier, coding can seem incredibly unnatural to someone, especially if you’ve never seen it before.
-In fact, even for seasoned developers, looking at a mew framework or language could still elicit a few ‘wtf!?’ responses.
+In fact, even seasoned developers looking at a new framework or language might still elicit a few ‘wtf!?’ responses.

 Coding is less about memorising huge chunks of text (like they teach you at school), but more about logic.
 Computers all speak a certain way; you just need the have the lightbulb ‘aha!’ moment when you realise how everything works together.
 This often just takes time and patience.